What is Federal Work Study?

 First, Federal Work Study eligibility is not a job guarantee.
 Since more students have eligibility for Work Study than funds can support, a student is responsible for finding a job.
 The Student Financial Services Office makes no attempt to judge the work skills of each applicant.
 We simply identify eligibility to participate in the program.
 Some applicants may be better qualified than others, and some more motivated than others.
 Therefore, the decision to hire rests solely with the employer.
 Some areas may have only one student employee, while other areas may have several.
 Further, job availability depends to a certain extent on the number of student workers returning from the previous year.
 For your convenience, a list of campus areas utilizing Work Study students is given below.
 You may contact whomever you wish.
-Periodically check with the Student Services Office, GC101, for possible on campus as well as off campus job openings.
+Also check the OBU Career Development Job Portal for possible on campus as well as off campus job openings.

 How are Work Study benefits paid to me?